burning-river/CFPB/README.md

 # PREDICTING DISPUTED CONSUMER COMPLAINTS IN FINANCE

 ## Introduction:
-The Consumer Finance Protection Bureau (CFPB) is an independent agency of the United States government dedicated to providing protection to consumers from financial institutions [1].
+The Consumer Finance Protection Bureau, [CFPB](https://www.consumerfinance.gov/), is an independent agency of the United States government dedicated to providing protection to consumers from financial institutions.
 The agency was created as a response to the financial crisis of 2007-08.
 Aggrieved consumers can submit complaints to the CFPB who redirects it to the responsible companies.
 Complaints are anonymized and published in the CFPB database when the company responds or after 15 days, whichever comes first.
 The consumer can then either accept or dispute the company response.

 The database provides insights about the nature of complaints made by consumers in the financial sector.
 It identifies the most common concerns of past consumers thereby empowering people to make informed financial decisions.
 An annual report based on these complaints is presented to the US Congress enabling them to formulate new regulations on financial products to better serve customers.